Caregiver: Non-paid Caregivers' Health

 Non-paid caregivers, such as adult children or spouses, are particularly at risk for increased stress.
 Caregiving tasks may require 24/7 attention and supervision, which reduces the amount of time participating in other meaningful occupations such as paid work and leisure activities.
 In a study examining the role of spousal caregivers for stroke survivors, many non-paid caregivers reported their experience as immensely exhausting and challenging.
 Furthermore, spouses and other non-paid caregivers have a higher risk of developing physical and mental health problems than the general population.
 The British GP Patient Survey shows that the health of unpaid carers is significantly poorer than that of their non-carer peers.

 Guidance from social workers and occupational therapists has proven beneficial in reducing anxiety and a lower sense of burden among non-paid caregivers.
 Occupational therapists provide caregiver training to promote self care and holistic wellness, fall prevention, home modification, and aging in place.
 The goal of occupational therapy intervention is to reduce the burden of care on the caregiver.
 A typical plan of care begins with a questionnaire (Caregiver Burden Scale), an at-home environmental risk assessment, and determination of patient independence level to identify resources to reduce caregiver stress.
 Occupational therapy's underlying framework is based upon participation in meaningful tasks to promote mental, physical and emotional health.

 Occupational Therapists can also conduct evaluations, conduct certain interventions and consultations services remotely via telehealth.
 For caregivers living remotely, working from home, or otherwise have limited access to healthcare this is a vital service.
 Other health providers are increasingly providing services to caregivers, such as psychologists and social workers.

 Society and culture

 Caregiving by country

 Caregiving is the regional variation of caregiving practices as distinguished among countries.

 Caregiving certification

 Some agencies, such as nursing homes and assisted living communities, require caregiver certification as a condition for employment.
 Most US states have caregiver resource centers that can assist in locating a reputable training class.
 In many cases, training is available at local colleges, vocational schools, organizations such as the American Red Cross, and at local and national caregiver organizations.
 National organizations include the National Association for Home Care and Hospice, the Family Caregiver Alliance and the National Family Caregivers Association.

-To become a certified home care aide in the state of Washington, the candidate will need to:

-Complete a home care aide application, including the Employment Verification form.

-Undergo a Washington State Department of Social and Health Services (DSHS) criminal background check.

-Complete a 75-hour basic training course approved by DSHS.

-Pass the home care aide knowledge and skills certification examinations.